arialpew/dufl/README.md

 - ESlint
 - Pkg

-## Future work
+## Future Work

-- Ambigous package name is not supported, the CLI throw an error if something goes wrong with aliasing but scaffold don't care (we had to work more on how we handle aliasing).
+- Ambigous package name is not supported, the CLI throw an error if something goes wrong with aliasing but scaffold don't care (we had to work more on how we handle aliasing) ?
 - No ESM output (Rollup ?
 Or don't care and wait ESM output support in Webpack) ?
 - The "nomodule" script tag ?
-- Modern browsers only (should we support more version ?).
+- Modern browsers only (should we support more version ?
+Check which transform are enabled) ?
-- More help in CLI, documentation and clear error ?
+- More help in CLI, documentation and clear error/debug mode ?
-- "package.json" properties checker (bin, main, sideEffects, and move package type configuration in deeper key to avoid NPM key polution) ?
-- Pass more options to Jest ?
 - Avoid Emotion because Emotion doesn't support browserlist ?
 Go for CSS module ?
 - Internal "eslint" config ?
-- Update dependencies to latest version.
+- Update dependencies to latest version ?
+- Rebase things from `create-react-app` ?
+- Testing with virtual filesystem ?
 - New package type ?
-- Rebase things from `create-react-app` ?

 ## Updating To New Release